Even though many nonprofits use PayPal, it’s not the best platform for organizations seeking to accept online donations.

 Some software providers lowered the amount of steps needed to complete a donation or don’t require donors to create an account if they’d like to donate again.

 At least 60% of donors abandon donation forms before completing their gift.
-Nonprofits are losing over half of their potential donors, and long, over-complicated forms are the main reason.
+Nonprofits are losing over half of their potential donors, and long, over-complicated forms are to blame.

 That’s why it’s so crucial for online giving software providers to understand the reasons why donors abandon forms.